chung-leong/react-seq/examples/wordpress/README.md

 `useProgressive` will transfer all enumerable properties from the generator to the destination array.
 Assigning to `generator.total` means the value showing up as `articles.total` in `ArticleListUI`.

-Instead of yielding the array, the generator yields an iterator of it.
-This signals to `useProgressive` that the arrays should be concatenated together.
+Instead of yielding the array, the generator yields an iterator of the array.
+This signals to `useProgressive` that the results should be concatenated.
 Without the call to `values` we would end up with an array of arrays instead.

-After doing that it calls `demand` and waits for it to return, meaning it'll wait for the fulfillment of `eventual.needForMore` from `ArticleLIst`.
+After doing that it calls `demand` and waits for it to return, meaning it'll wait for the fulfillment of `eventual.needForMore` from `ArticleList`.

 Okay, I hope that wasn't hard to understand.
 Time to examine the other function, `fetchObjectComponents`.
 We use it to obtain records related to the articles we've retrieved like tags and authors.
 Here's where we run into a bit of a dilemma.
 The function doesn't actually get a list of articles, it gets a generator producing article objects.
-This is problematic since we can only iterate through a generator once.
+This is problematic since we can only iterate through a generator only once.
 A second iteration would yield nothing.
 How can our function access the articles without disrupting others that also need to do the same?

 The solution is the [stasi function](../../doc/stasi.js).
 It creates generators that spy on other generators, replicating what they produce.
 This allows multiple functions to access the output from the same generator.